by Brian Tomasik

 Appendix: Diagramming reportability

-The project of finding the minimal set of neural correlates of consciousness consists in cutting this tree along the lowest possible branch(es) such that reportability is abolished.
+The project of finding the minimal set of neural correlates of consciousness consists in cutting this tree along the latest (i.e., closest to the bottom in the above figure) possible branch(es) such that reportability is abolished.
 With a very narrow view of reportability, this is easy: Just cut out mouth muscles.
 If the person could write instead, then cut out the whole language center.
 If the person could make information-carrying limb movements, cut out motor control.
 If the person could still think deliberate thoughts to an fMRI, then cut out the ability to control the direction of one's thoughts.
 And so on.
 (Note that the ability to control one's thoughts may not be all we ordinarily think of as consciousness.
 For instance, dreams are conscious, yet rarely do you have control over where the dream goes.)

 Studies that show "consciousness is not required for ability X" are basically cutting off branches that lead to reportability outputs while keeping intact branches that lead to other outputs.
 They seem weird because normally the whole tree is present together.
 But the boundaries of reportability are ultimately arbitrary, and it seems like many parts of the tree could be morally relevant?
 We privilege certain of our brain processes because those are the ones we can introspect on and that we use to carry out deliberative plans in the world.
 But are those all that matter?
 Or do those that work behind the scenes without stealing the show also count?